 For cold storage room the second highest operating cost is electricity.
 Maintaining stable temperatures, especially in frozen food industry, requires continuous refrigeration and massive amounts of electricity.
 Finding ways to balance electricity costs and temperature stability is an important thing for operators.

-Although, in general terms, cold rooms all work in the same way; it does not necessarily mean they are made to the same standards or that they will automatically work in an energy efficient manner.
+Although, in general terms, cold rooms all work in the same way; it does not necessarily mean we will make the same standards or that they will automatically work in an energy efficient manner.
 Therefore, we will discuss some great tips you can use to ensure your electricity bills stay as low as they possibly can.

 1, The Opening And Shutting Of The Cold Room Doors

 Try and reduce the amount of time the cold room doors are open for when you go in and out of your cold room.
 Quickly close the door each and every time you leave.

 Therefore, it is best to keep these cold room areas at the most stable temperature possible to avoid higher consumption of energy and the increased costs associated.

 2, Loading or unloading the goods in batch

 When loading your cold room, try to do it in batches and ensure the environment directly outside the cold room is as cool as it possibly can be.
 Therefore, by adopting efficient and effective loading and unloading practices, you should be able to stop the running costs from getting too high.

 3, We Monitor The Cold Room Temperature And Ensure It At An Optimum Level